 Step 3: Follow up with a moisturizer

 Moisturizer is an essential step in skincare for oily skin especially as you age, as oily skin can still get dehydrated, and even more so if you've been supplementing with acne treatments or are on any oral medication for pimples.
-Factors like the weather and caffeine or alcohol intake can dehydrate skin regardless of skin type, so a cream that traps water into the epidermis while also calming down any irritation is best.
+Factors like the weather and caffeine or alcohol intake can dehydrate skin regardless of skin type, so the best night cream for oily skin will be a cream that traps water in the epidermis while also calming down any irritation.

 Step 4: For day, top with a zinc oxide sunscreen

 Because zinc oxide isn't absorbed by the skin, it's considered a physical sunscreen, meaning it sits on top of the skin and acts as a barrier and scatters UV rays (versus a chemical sunscreen, which is absorbed by the skin), making it the ideal choice for those with rosacea and sensitive skin, as well as children.
 In addition, it is also oil-free, non-irritating, non-allergenic, and non-comedogenic (won't clog pores), making it the ideal choice for those with oily and acne-prone skin.

 Step 5: For night, use a topical retinoid

 In addition to its anti-aging properties, retinol is also a powerful exfoliator that helps remove dead skin cells and excess dirt and oil, making it an effective acne fighter and a smart inclusion to your skincare for oily skin.